What Obamacare Means to the Self-Employed

 Change #2: You Can't Be Denied Coverage Because of a Preexisting Condition

-Change #3: You Can Purchase Coverage Through Online Health Insurance Exchanges
+Change #3: You Can Purchase Coverage through an Health Insurance Exchange

-These health plans must provide at least the following essential health benefits:
+The health plans available on these exchanges must provide at least the following essential health benefits:

 - ambulatory (“walk in”) patient services